BenLauwens/ThinkJulia.jl/docs/src/chap01.md

 It is a good idea to read this book in front of a computer so you can try out the examples as you go.

 Whenever you are experimenting with a new feature, you should try to make mistakes.
-For example, in the "Hello, world!" program, what happens if you leave out one of the quotation marks?
+For example, in the “Hello, World!” program, what happens if you leave out one of the quotation marks?
 What if you leave out both?
 What if you spell `println` wrong?

 This kind of experiment helps you remember what you read; it also helps when you are programming, because you get to know what the error messages mean.
 It is better to make mistakes now and on purpose than later and accidentally.